eea/eea.progressbar/README.rst

 Main features
 =============

-- Visually display a progress bar in the publishing process of a document according with the workflow state in which the document is.
+- Visually display a workflow *percentage bar/steps trail* in the publishing process of a document according with the workflow state in which the document is.
-- Visually display a computed progress bar for Collections according with the children / query results items progress
+- Visually display a computed workflow *percentage bar* for Collections according with the children / query results items progress
-- Visually display progress bars for items within Collection tabular view
+- Visually display workflow *percentage bars* for items within Collection tabular view

 Install
 =======